Glossary

 mixnet

-A mixnet also known as a mix network is a network of mixes that can be
+A mixnet, or mix network, is a network of mix servers that can be

 MSL